fabioberger/sort/README.md

 # Benchmarks

 The following benchmarks were achieved on a 2012 Macbook pro '15 with an i7 processor.
-It is probably most insightful to note the differences between results using different input sizes on the same algorithm as well as the performance differences between algorithms not the actual values.
+It is probably most insightful to note the differences between results using different input sizes on the same algorithm as well as the performance differences between algorithms, not the actual values.

 **Merge Sort:**